 When the at-fault driver has no insurance or poor insurance, it can significantly complicate your compensation.
 Most car accident cases are settled out of court, but if the at-fault driver cannot settle, you have to file legal action against them in a civil court.
 If the driver has a policy with a limit that is less than the cost of treatment or repairs, you will not be able to receive the appropriate amount of money from their insurance company and will need to take the at-fault driver to court to receive this money.
 Cheap insurance companies will pressure you to accept offers that are lower than what you deserve and will force you to go to court if you don’t settle.
 Court can take a long time with no guarantee that you will receive the money you deserve.
 Having an experienced attorney on your side can make a big difference in the process of getting the appropriate compensation.

-With over 15 years of experience providing exceptional legal representation throughout Las Vegas, you can trust our lawyers at Harris & Harris Injury Lawyers have the skills and expertise to handle your case with the best services.
+With over 15 years of experience providing exceptional legal representation throughout Las Vegas, you can trust a skilled and experienced Harris & Harris injury compensation attorney in Las Vegas to handle your case with the best services.

 Call Harris & Harris Injury Lawyers today on (702) 384-1414.
 You can also submit our online contact form and we will get back to you promptly.